 Each year approximately 50,000 burns related hospital admissions occur in Australia – over 1,000 of these are children in Victoria, with children aged 0-4 years at greatest risk.

 Types of Burns

-There is three types of burns that can occur:
+There are three different types of burns that can occur:

 These burns cause damage to the first and second skin layers.
 The burn area will be red, peeling, blistered and swelling with clear or yellow-coloured fluid leaking from the skin.